DWARAMPUDI-ANUSHA/Project12/README.md

 ## Azure Technologies used for project

--static web apps
+- static web apps

--Azure bot
+- Health bot

 ## Futures and Functionalities